Advice for staying upbeat and motivated in stressful times.

 - Don’t be afraid to seek professional help if needed.

-Anxiety is natural but try not to let it overwhelm you.
-There are a lot of positive things happening in the climate movement right now.
+Anxiety is natural but, by using these solutions, you have some tools to help not let it overwhelm you.
+There are a lot of positive things happening in the environmental movement right now.
 Conscious consumerism and living a more sustainable lifestyle is a worthy aim, but don’t guilt-trip yourself too much if you decide to eat a steak or grab a takeaway coffee.

 For a large helping of positivity, check out our interview with effervescent peace and climate activist, Satish Kumar.